Postcard from Morocco: Orchestration

-The orchestra and cast are both small.
-The cast consists of only seven singing characters and the orchestra is small; a piano, clarinet, saxophone, trombone, violin, viola, bass, a small percussion section, and classical guitar.
+The cast consists of only seven singing characters, and the orchestra is small; a piano, clarinet, saxophone, trombone, violin, viola, bass, a small percussion section, and classical guitar.
 The orchestra at times feels like a band in the train station scoring the action around them.
 The score also calls for non-traditional sounds of a train at the beginning and end of the piece.
-It asks for a whistle, it is possible to include the sound of the train (steam releasing, brakes) at the station for the beginning and end of the opera book ending it, emphasizing the station as a place people merely pass through not dwell in.
+It asks for a whistle; it is possible to include the sound of the train (steam releasing, brakes) at the station for the beginning and end of the opera book ending it, emphasizing the station as a place people merely pass through not dwell in.
 These can be done with a live whistle but using a sound system provides greater range in dynamics and timbrel quality of the train sounds.

 Synopsis

 The characters are waiting in a train station; each of them reveals what they do but will not reveal the contents of their luggage, which they can't part with.
 The puppet master, who appears to live in the train station, tries to control and manipulate the passengers.
 The passengers all leave except one, Mr. Owen, who acts out a story about sailing away on a boat.
 Mr. Owen rebels against the puppet master breaking his control over the passengers.
 The puppet master does retain his control over one of the passengers, the Foreign Singer, whom he eerily controls at the very last moments of the play.